mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 ## HTTP Header {#iana-header}

-This document (if published as RFC) registers the "Conn-Id" header in the "Permanent Message Header Field Names" registry maintained at
+This document (if published as RFC) registers the "Conn-Id" and "IP-Protocol" header in the "Permanent Message Header Field Names" registry maintained at
 <[](https://www.iana.org/assignments/message-headers)>.